-Texas cop shot in head, suspect killed during bar robbery
+Authorities say Texas officer shot during bar robbery dies

 "You had robbery suspects who tried to comingle with the crowd," Fitzgerald said, speaking of people inside the bar who ran from the building to flee the gunfire.

-He said Hull, who has a wife and two daughters, is well-liked in the department and is a "rock" of the police unit tasked with apprehending violent offenders.
+He said Hull, who is survived by a wife and two daughters, was well-liked in the department and is a "rock" of the police intelligence unit, which is tasked with gathering information on suspects and contends with violent offenders.
+Hull, 40, has served 17 years with the department.

 "I feel like I stand up here far too often and speak about officers being assaulted and officers doing their job and trying to create a safe sense of community and cooperation and collaboration in the city of Fort Worth and being victims of violent acts," he said at the initial news conference.